apache/incubator-hugegraph-doc/content/en/docs/guides/custom-plugin.md

 #### 3. Implement the plug-in interface and register it

 The plug-in registration entry is `HugeGraphPlugin.register()`, the custom plug-in must implement this interface method, and register the extension items defined above inside it.
-The interface `com.baidu.hugegraph.plugin.HugeGraphPlugin` is defined as follows:
+The interface `org.apache.hugegraph.plugin.HugeGraphPlugin` is defined as follows:

 ```java
 public interface HugeGraphPlugin {